jlewi/notes/docker.md

 * Really big docker images (e.g. TensorFlow) see [GoogleContainerTools/skaffold#7701](https://github.com/GoogleContainerTools/skaffold/issues/7701) run into GKE AutoPilot cluster limits when building on GitHub

+  * Concretely GKE Autopilot has a limit (10Gi) on ephemeral storage.

+  * Kaniko seems to rely on ephemeral-storage in a fundamental way [GoogleContainerTools/kaniko#2219](https://github.com/GoogleContainerTools/kaniko/issues/2219)

+  * Mounting an ephemeral volume doesn't seem to help
+  * I haven't fully tried GKE standard clusters to see if we can support large ephmeral-storage

 * Using Federated Login it should be able to securely connect to GCP from GitHub runners to trigger builds in GCP but we haven't set that up yet